CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p>Start with a tsv (Tab Separated Values) file of the source and target language.
 Each verse in English is separated by a tab and then the coresponding verse in ood.
 </p>

-<p>Following is an example data in a tsv file format.
+<p>Following is an sample of the eng-ood data in a tsv file format.
 </p>

 <pre><code>1CO01:2	It is sent to the church of God in Corinth, those who are being made right in Christ Jesus, called to live holy lives—and to everyone who worships the Lord Jesus Christ everywhere, the Lord both of them and of us.
 Jiosh at ab i em-gawulkai mamt d wo hemajkamgajk.
 Kumt heg hekaj ab i e hemakoj wehsijj t-wehm ahchim mach hab waꞌap ab ihm g t-kownalig Jesus Christ.